HMHS CU College of Humanities, Arts & Social Sciences

 - Humanities (including creative writing, English, philosophy, religion, visual arts)

-- Science (including biology, computer science, environmental studies, mathematics)
+- Science (including biology, environmental studies, mathematics)

 - Social sciences (including anthropology, business administration, economics, government, history, international relations, psychology)